Teaching

 [1]My conceptualization of Critical Feminist Pedagogy is influenced by Black and Chicana feminists such as bell hooks, Evelyn Barbee, The Combahee River Collective, Audre Lorde, Toni Cade Bambara, Patricia Hill Collins, Sirma Bilge, Jennifer Nash, Kimberle Crenshaw, Janette Taylor, Alice Walker and Gloria Anzaldua.

-Summary of Academic Teaching Experience
+Summary of Teaching Experience

 Professional Development in Teaching and Learning